Christmas Encore: Save up to 20% on Plaud NotePin for 48 hours. 🎁

 Is it legal to record calls in my state/country?

-Call recording laws vary widely depending on where you live.
-In the United States, some states follow "one-party consent" laws, meaning only one person in the conversation (you) needs to know about the recording.
+Call recording laws vary based on where you live.
+In the United States, some states follow "one-party consent" laws, meaning only one person in the conversation (you) needs to consent to the recording.
 Other states require "all-party consent," where everyone on the call must be informed.
 Countries outside the US have their own regulations.
 Always check your local laws before recording any conversation to avoid legal issues.

 Can the other person know I'm recording?

-Most recording methods don't automatically notify the other person that a recording is happening.
-However, in many places, it's both legally required and ethically appropriate to inform the other party.
-Some professional courtesy phrases include: "Just so you know, I'm recording this call for my notes" or "I'd like to record our conversation to make sure I don't miss anything important.
+Most recording methods don't automatically notify the other person that a call is being recorded.
+However, you may be legally required to inform the other party.
+Some professional courtesy phrases include: "Just so you know, I'm recording this call for my notes," or "I'd like to record our conversation to make sure I don't miss anything important.
 Is that okay with you?"
+This applies to incoming and outgoing calls.

 Can I record calls without an app?